two-hundred/celerity-docs/deploy-engine/docs/intro.md

 ## Installation

-The Deploy Engine is included with the Celerity CLI, follow the instructions [here](../../cli/docs/intro#installation) to install the CLI.
+The Deploy Engine is included with the Celerity CLI and other components in a standard install, follow the instructions [here](../../docs/intro/installing-celerity) to install Celerity.

 ### Binaries